-When Washington heard the news, he didn’t believe it at first.
-He later told John Hancock that “the information I received that the enemy intended Spreading the Small pox amongst us, I coud not Suppose them Capable of.”
-But he began to believe it once smallpox began showing up on “Severall of those who Last Came out of Boston.”
+Washington didn’t believe it at first, telling John Hancock that “the information I received that the enemy intended Spreading the Small pox amongst us, I coud not Suppose them Capable of.”
+He changed his mind when smallpox began showing up on “Severall of those who Last Came out of Boston.”
 He reported to Hancock that “every necessary precaution has been taken to prevent its being Comunicated to this Army, & the General Court will take Care, that it does not Spread through the Country.”

-Eventually, Washington realized that his troops must be inoculated.
-Otherwise, the Revolution would fail over a disease.
-His February 1777 letter, cited above, concluded with a P.S. that completely contradicted his earlier statement.
-“Since writing the above,” he concluded, “I have come to the Resoluto. of Innoculatg the Troops, and have given Orders to that purpose as well at Philada as here.
+In the end, Washington reversed himself.
+He couldn’t have the Revolution fail over a disease.
+His February 1777 letter concluded with a P.S. that contradicted his earlier statement.
+“Since writing the above,” he concluded, “I have come to the Resoluto. of Innoculatg the Troops, and have given Orders to that purpose . . . .
 This is the only effectual Method of putting a Period to the Disorder.”

 We hear about the tragic or heroic deaths in battles.
-We hear far less about the more basic problem of humans grappling with a disease.
-And yet it was a big problem for Washington and his army.
+We hear far less about the more basic problem of humans grappling with disease.
+And yet it was a big problem for Washington and his army, too.